-Alimera has exclusively sublicensed distribution, regulatory and reimbursement matters of ILUVIEN for DME in Australia and New Zealand.
-The Company is entitled to 20% of any royalties and 33% of all other payments received by Alimera, including any milestone payment.
+Distribution, regulatory and reimbursement matters for ILUVIEN for DME in Australia and New Zealand have been sublicensed.
+The Company is entitled to 20% of any royalties and 33% of all other payments received by our licensee, including any milestone payments.

-The Company's pre-clinical research is primarily focused on developing products using its Tethadur and Durasert technology platforms.
-The Company is seeking to provide targeted and systemic sustained delivery of peptides, antibodies, other proteins and large biologic molecules for treatment of various conditions, and to provide sustained delivery of therapeutic agents to treat wet and dry age-related macular degeneration ("AMD"), osteoarthritis and glaucoma.
+The Company's pre-clinical research is primarily focused on developing pharmaceutical products to provide targeted and systemic sustained delivery of drugs and large biologic molecules for treatment of various conditions, and to provide sustained delivery of therapeutic agents to treat wet and dry age-related macular degeneration, glaucoma and osteoarthritis.

-The Company has a history of operating losses and has financed its operations primarily from the proceeds of sales of its equity securities and the receipt of license fees, research and development funding and royalty income from its collaboration partners.
-The Company believes that its cash, cash equivalents and marketable securities of \$14.3 million at September 30, 2014, together with the \$25.0 million milestone payment subsequently received, will enable the Company to maintain its current and planned operations into calendar year 2017.
+The Company has a history of operating losses and has financed its operations primarily from the receipt of license fees, milestone payments, research and development funding and royalty income from its collaboration partners and from proceeds of sales of its equity securities.
+The Company believes that its cash, cash equivalents and marketable securities of \$31.7 million at March 31, 2015 will enable the Company to maintain its current and planned operations (including its two Medidur trials) into calendar year 2017.
 This estimate excludes any potential net profits receipts from sales of ILUVIEN.